OCA/server-ux/base_tier_validation/readme/CONFIGURE.rst

 * If check *Write under Validation*, records will be able to be modified only in the defined fields when the Validation process is ongoing.
 * If check *Write after Validation*, records will be able to be modified only in the defined fields when the Validation process is finished.
 * If check *Write after Validation* and *Write under Validation*, records will be able to be modified defined fields always.

+You can allow certain users to bypass Validations rules by adding them to the *Skip All Tier Validations* group.